bullhorn/rest-api-docs/source/includes/entityref/paybill/_joborderratecard.md

 # Pay and Bill - JobOrderRateCard

-An Effective Dated Entity that represents all of the rates on a Job Order.
+An effective-dated entity that represents all the rates on a JobOrder.
 JobOrderRateCard is the flattened entity.
-When making PUT and POST calls to JobOrderRateCard, the child entities (JobOrderRateCardLineGroup - JobOrderRateCardLine) can be passed as well with all associated data.
+When making PUT and POST calls to JobOrderRateCard, the child entities, JobOrderRateCardLineGroup and JobOrderRateCardLine, can be passed as well with all associated data.

 CRUD Access - CREATE, READ, UPDATE, DELETE